Bright98/microservices-pattern-language/README.md

 # microservices pattern language

-Summary of my reading about microservice design patterns and pattern languages
+Here are my notes from my reading about microservice design patterns and pattern languages

 1. data patterns
     - Quering